 Suboxone is a film that you place under your tongue or between your gums and cheek.
 This film dissolves in your mouth and releases the drug into your body.
 You’ll typically take Suboxone once each day.

 Sublocade and Suboxone are used to treat opioid use disorder in adults.
 This condition is sometimes called opioid dependence.
-Opioid use disorder causes a strong desire to keep using opioid drugs despite the harmful effects they might cause.
+Opioid use disorder causes a strong desire to keep using opioid drugs despite the harmful effects they can cause.

 You might use Suboxone during different phases of opioid use disorder treatment.